cisco-open/jalapeno/infra/arangodb/README.md

 ArangoDB is deployed using oc, as seen in the [deploy_infrastructure script](../deploy_infrastructure.sh) script.
 The configurations for ArangoDB's deployment are in the various YAML files in the [jalapeno/infra/arangodb/](.) directory.

 ## Accessing ArangoDB
 To access ArangoDB's UI, log in at <server_ip>:30852, using credentials `root/jalapeno`.
-In the list of DBs, select jalapeno.
+In the list of DBs, select `jalapeno`.